bnlove/bnlove.github.io/_posts/2020-03-29-variables-numbers01.md

 ### Still seems like a lot of work...

 For this simple program, it may not be a big deal to do the arithmetic to place the figure at different locations.
 So how about a more complicated program?
-Continue  [here] (/variables-numbers02).
+Continue  [here](/variables-numbers02).